 Defamation by investors on social media

-Over a period of 3 weeks RRR and its lawyers tried to resolve the matter with the disgruntled investor amicably but after other investors started to complain about the potential fall in the value of their investment the company had no choice but to file a claim for libel in the High Court in London in order to protect the legistimate interests of its investors.
-The defaming shareholder, Gary Carp of London, admitted to have used Twitter, online investors’ forum Proactive Investors and email to spread defamation against the company.
-He agreed to avoid trial and pay the company undisclosed sum in damages, which the company donated to its charity.
+In the case of RRR v Carp, over a period of 3 weeks RRR and its lawyers made every possible attempt to amicably resolve the matter with the disgruntled investor but even this period of time turned out to be too long for some investors.
+Within days, investors began to complain about potential falls in the value of their investment so the board had no choice but to file a claim for libel defamation in the High Court in London in order to protect the legitimate interests of its investors.

 I apologise unreservedly to RRR, its directors (including Mr Bell), and its shareholders for any unwarranted damage I have caused to RRR’s and Mr Bell’s reputation and for the upset and distress my allegations have caused Mr Bell.